DNA-Game-Production/GamesOnWeb2023/README.md

 ## Step 5 : Camera movement

 BabylonJS offers some interesting options for cameras, however our specific needs called for addition onto them.
 For a third person game, a FollowCamera is the best choice, but we had problems where the camera could go under/behind the ground when the player would turn his back on a slope.
-Our islands having quite a lot of relief, we had to modify the camera - we added a front and back laser to the camera to know its position wrt to the ground.
+Our islands having quite a lot of relief, we had to modify the camera - we added a front and back laser to the camera to know its position in relation to the ground.
 This way, the camera will get closer to the player when needed to avoid going under the ground, all the while trying to position itself as close to its normal distance to the player at all time.
 The player also becomes semi-transparent if the camera gets too close, which is a classic technique used in games to avoid the player obstructing the view when the camera gets too close.

 ## Step 6 : Performance issues